 What types of request can a Competent Authority make after the assessment of a trend report?

-The Competent Authorities, as specified in Article 88 (2) of the MDR , may conduct their own assessments on the trend reports and require the manufacturer to adopt appropriate measures in accordance with the MDR/IVDR in order to ensure the protection of public health and patient safety.
+The Competent Authorities, as specified in Article 88 (2) of the MDR and Article 83 (2) of the IVDR, may conduct their own assessments on the trend reports and require the manufacturer to adopt appropriate measures in accordance with the MDR/IVDR in order to ensure the protection of public health and patient safety.

 When a trend report is received the CA assesses it.
-This assessment in some cases could lead to a request of re-evaluation by the manufacturer.
+This assessment could also lead to a request of re-evaluation by the manufacturer.

-The appropriate measures that a CA may request to a manufacturer can be of various types as long as all those included in the Regulation itself.
+The appropriate measures that a CA may request to a manufacturer can be of various types, as long as all those included in the Regulation itself.
 For example, it can be asked to issue a corrective/preventive action or any other kind of measure in order to ensure the protection of public health and patient safety.

-How can the manufacturer manage the Custom-Made Device CMD in the scope of Trend Report?
+How can the manufacturer manage the Custom-Made Device (CMD) in the scope of Trend Report?

 The same process related to the identification of a Trend applies also on the CMDs.